AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 Because a few curves happen to have colors completely off the limited palette we would like to have.

-K mean may not be resistant to this kind of data as its centers may shift in the direction of the outlier or even occupy a center if enough colours are allowed.
+K-means may not be resistant to this kind of data as its centers may shift in the direction of the outlier or even occupy a center if enough colours are allowed.
 However outlier removal should be used carefully as sparsely used color can sometimes be fundamental in the rendering of the image.

 ![example of image with outlier colours]()